-Both Walsall Town (founded 1877) and Walsall Swifts (formed 1879) had been in existence for several years before, in 1888, they decided to end their rivalry and amalgamate, becoming Walsall Town Swifts.
+BOTH Walsall Town (founded 1877) and Walsall Swifts (founded 1879) had been in existence for a number of years before, in the course of the 1887/88 season, it was decided to end their fierce local rivalry and amalgamate.

-Sadly, the replay was fixed for Small Heath or Perry Barr again and, after arguing with some justification that it should have been staged on their own Chuckery Ground, Walsall Town Swifts withdrew from the competition and the trophy went to Aston Villa.
+Sadly, the replay was fixed for Small Heath or Perry Barr again and, after arguing with some justification that it should be staged on their own Chuckery Ground, Walsall Town Swifts withdrew from the competition and the trophy went to Aston Villa.

-Although they didn't gain a place among the 12 founder members of the Football League in 1888, Walsall Town Swifts beat Burnley - one of the selected 12 - in the first home game of that season.
-A striker by the name of Sammy Holmes achieved the distinction of scoring the first-ever goal for Town Swifts.
+Though they did not gain a place among the 12 founder members of The Football League in 1888, Walsall Town Swifts beat Burnley - one of the selected 12 - in the first home game of that season.
+A striker by the name of Sammy Holmes achieved the distinction of scoring the first-ever goal for the Town Swifts.

 The first Football League game at The Chuckery Ground was against Darwen, the Town Swifts line-up being: Hawkins, Withington, Pinches, Forsyth, Whittick, Robinson, Marshall, Holmes, Turner, Pangbourn, Gray.
-Our first Football League goal was netted by Gray, but we still went down to a 2-1 defeat.
+Our first Football League goal was netted by Gray, but we still went down by two goals to one.

-The finances of the club were shaky at that time and, interestingly, Vice Presidents' tickets at a guinea each were made available the following season.
+Even so the finances of the club were shaky at that time and it is interesting to note that for the following season Vice Presidents' tickets at a guinea each were made available.

 Symptomatic of the financial problems had been the swapping about between grounds.
-The club had started life at the Chuckery Ground, but in 1893 moved to a new ground in West Bromwich Road.
-Three years later, the Hillary Street ground (later known as Fellows Park) was opened, but problems over tenure led to a return to West Bromwich Road in 1900.
+The club had started life at The Chuckery Ground, but in 1893 moved to a new ground in West Bromwich Road.
+Three years later the Hillary Street ground (later to be known as Fellows Park) was opened, but problems over tenure led to a return to West Bromwich Road in 1900.

-The team were playing at West Bromwich Road when, in 1901, they moved into the Midland League.
-Although they could finish no higher than fifth, they did gain a notable win over first division Burnley in the first round of the FA Cup.
+The team were playing at West Bromwich Road when, in 1901, they moved into the Midland League and though they could finish no higher than fifth, they did gain a notable win over first division Burnley in the first round of the FA Cup.

-Financially, things were still at a low ebb and, in the hope of improving gates through more local interest, the move was made to the Birmingham League in 1903, the year we also moved back to Hillary Street.
-Expenses were now lower and matches against the reserve teams of Aston Villa, West Brom, Small Heath and Wolves provided a certain level of interest.
+Financially things were still at a low ebb and, in the hope of improving gates through more local interest, the move was made to the Birmingham League in 1903, the year in which we also moved back to Hillary Street.
+Expenses were now lower and matches against the reserve teams of Aston Villa, West Bromwich Albion, Small Heath and Wolves provided a certain amount of interest.

-Though Walsall never managed to top the table, they did win the Keys Cup in 1914/15 as the best placed of the non-reserve sides.
-We also earned a little more FA Cup glory in 1911/12 with wins over Stoke and Accrington.
+Though Walsall never managed to top the table they did win the Keys Cup in 1914/15 as the best placed of the non-reserve sides.
+We also earned a little more FA Cup glory in 1911/12 with wins over Stoke and Accrington Stanley.

 Football in Walsall was suspended from 1915 until 1919 because of World War I, but within two years of its resumption, Walsall - who had decided to drop the Town Swifts label some years earlier - became founder members of the new third division (north).